 On the other hand, how it accomplishes this task isn’t quite so rudimentary.
 Because it’s a connection-oriented protocol, TCP must first acknowledge the existence of a session between the two computers before doing any communicating.

-1. One computer (the sender) makes an initial message to the receiving computer to formally request that a connection be established.
-This is known as a SYN message (short for synchronize).
+- One computer (the sender) makes an initial message to the receiving computer to formally request that a connection be established.
+This is known as an SYN message (short for synchronize).

-2. The receiving computer must then send acknowledgement of the SYN (what is known as a SYN ACK message).
+- The receiving computer must then send an acknowledgement of the SYN (what is known as an SYN-ACK message).